 - The most important factor of operation of differential amplifier can be seen to take into consideration common-mode condition.

-- In this condition two signal voltage of similar frequency, phase and amplitude are provided to the 2 inputs of an amplifier as shown in figure denoted as (a).
+- In this condition, two signal voltages of similar frequency, phase and amplitude are provided to the 2 inputs of an amplifier as shown in the figure denoted as (a).

-- By taking single input at one time we can understand the operation.
+- By taking a single input at one time we can understand the operation.

 - Figure denoted as (b) shows the output due to the signal only on the first input.